baconpaul/BaconPlugs/README.md

 The Bacon Emoji is from twitters https://twemoji.twitter.com outstanding free SVG emojis, which are cc-sa-4.

+The open 303 library in libs/open303-code/ is by Robin Schmidt, released under MIT license, and re-used here with his blessing.
+Robin's software can be found at http://www.rs-met.com

 The slug name ('BaconMusic') is different than the repo name ('BaconPlugs'), somewhat confusingly.
 When I made my git repo I had no idea really how anything worked or if I'd write anything.